pizzajsdev/yolodb/README.md

 ## Highlights ✨

-- 🔄 **Real-time file synchronization** - No stale data in multi-threaded environments
+- 🔄 **Real-time file synchronization** - No stale data in multi-threaded/process
+  environments (such as Next.js server)
 - 🎯 **SuperJSON powered** - Support for Dates, Maps, Sets, and more complex data types
 - 🛠️ **Developer friendly API** - Familiar CRUD operations with a simple,